aodongli/Latent-Outlier-Exposure/README.md

-This repository provides a PyTorch implementation of **Latent Outlier Exposure for Anomaly Detection with Contaminated Data**.
+This repository provides additional PyTorch implementation of **Latent Outlier Exposure for Anomaly Detection with Contaminated Data**(<https://arxiv.org/abs/2202.08088>).
+See also <https://github.com/boschresearch/LatentOE-AD>.

 # Toy Example